beiatrix/beiatrix/src/config/projects/examPlayer.md

 ![Reading and Writing - Directions Popover](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/reading-and-writing-directions.jpg)

 In the Reading and Writing questions, a student can highlight a portion of a passage, then click "Annotate" to write an annotation, which appears over the highlighted areas upon creation and on mouseover.
-The student has the ability to edit and delete their annotations too.
+The student can edit and delete their annotations as well.

 ![Reading and Writing - Annotations](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/reading-and-writing-annotations.gif)